-Expanded and Enriched Learning Time (ELT) means leveraging the time outside of the normal school day for additional opportunities for student academic, physical, mental, and social success.
-The ACT Now Afterschool Map and Database assists districts in finding community partners.57 This interactive map allows for access to information on more than 2,500 out-of-school time (OST) programs across the state.
+Expanded and Enriched Learning Time means leveraging the time outside of the normal school day for additional opportunities for student academic, physical, mental, and social success.
+The ACT Now Afterschool Map and Database assists districts in finding community partners.54 This interactive map allows for access to information on more than 2,500 out-ofschool time (OST) programs across the state.
 All schools, districts, and programs have free access to the database.
 This past year, the Map and Database underwent an update to include overlays with the following data and indicators: poverty, race/ethnicity, educational attainment, housing, and employment.
 These new overlays allow those using the Map to target underresourced areas and help community partners to find the areas of greatest need.
-In rural areas with fewer programs, connecting with and knowing the partners in each area becomes even more crucial.